FAQs match funding

-Once you've identified PTA volunteers that can tap into matched
+Once you've identified PTA volunteers who can tap into matched

-funding via their employers you need to ensure that you use this
+funding via their employers, you need to ensure you use this

-opportunity wisely!
-So for example, if there is a mum or dad that
+opportunity wisely.
+For example, if a mum or dad has volunteered to

-has volunteered to help at the summer fair, and their company is
+help at the summer fair and their employer will match the money

-employee, they may be willing to go a bit further and support your
+willing to go further and support your association in other ways,